Holographic tetraquarks and the newly observed $T_{cc}^{+}$ at LHCb: Strange solitonic baryons

-For completeness, we note that tetraquarks in the context of a holographic string construction have been discussed in~\cite{VENEZIANO,COBIX}, and using light cone holographic QCD in~\cite{BRODSKY}. \\ \\ {\bf 2.
-Strange solitonic baryons\,\,} In the large number of colors limit, QCD truncates to an effective theory of weakly coupled mesons where baryons are solitons.
+In the large number of colors limit, QCD truncates to an effective theory of weakly coupled mesons where baryons are solitons.
 The meson effective theory is chiefly chiral, consisting of the light mesons.
 Once the effective mesonic description is fixed, the baryonic description follows with no new parameters.
 The soliton is usually characterized by a moduli following from the set of zero modes associated to the classical solution.
 The quantum numbers of the baryon follows by quantizing the moduli using the so-called collective coordinate method.
 This construction works well for two light flavors up-down, but when extended to strangeness, the method fails phenomenologically.

 Callan and Klebanov~\cite{CK} argued that the strange mass is somehow large, and therefore a strange quark as a kaon cloud is more likely to bind to the soliton owing to its short Compton wavelength.
 Specifically, the fast vibrational modes (kaon) do not decouple from the slow rotational moduli (soliton), and generate an effective potential (non-Abelian Berry phase) in the Born-Oppenheimer approximation.
 As a result, the spin of the rotating soliton is shifted by the isospin of the kaon.
 This construction fares better phenomenologically.